AlexSeferidis/IP_Labs/Lab3/README.md

 The first objective was to show how you can interface the NIOS processor with an accelerometer.

-First we connected the Accelerometer (SPI) to export enternal connections:
+First we connected the Accelerometer (SPI) to export internal connections:

 ![connectspi](task1/accelerometeripop.jpg)